Taking Stock 28 August 2025

 If the consenting process is overseen by adults, the Santana share price would soon enable a placement at a much less dilutive formula than applies now.

-An alternative signal was that the offeror of the capital, apparently two large global institutions, greatly enhanced the strength of the share registry, providing some future access to large bundles of capital.
+An alternative signal was that the offeror of the capital, two large global institutions, greatly enhanced the strength of the share registry, providing some future access to large bundles of capital.

 I guess that a fourth explanation might be that Santana’s directors believe the yields and quantum of gold will be much higher than they can forecast, so the dilution of existing shareholders will be offset by inevitably higher dividend pools.